+As I read those tables showing how many O2 absorbers to use for this or that, my head starts to hurt.
 You can come to your own conclusion but the overwhelming advice I received from respected vendors was that 300 cc’s per gallon or 2000 cc’s per bucket would do just fine.

 This is not a problem in spite of what you may read on the internet.
 If you have used an oxygen absorber sufficient for the size of your packaging, the oxygen will be gone.
 The extra air is simply nitrogen and it will not harm your food.
 Of course, if it makes you feel better, you could open the package and start all over again but that is not really necessary for anything but your peace of mind.

 The Final Word